 Supporting the health and wellbeing of local people will always remain at the heart of our work.

-We are fully committed to working with the Local Authority to restore access to the original area of land and we are currently working to raise funds for inspiring public art, outdoor exercise spaces, seating, solar lighting, signage, community orchard provision and accessible herb gardens.
+We are committed to working with the Local Authority to restore access and protect and enhance the original full area of land.
+We are currently working to raise funds for inspiring public art, outdoor exercise spaces, seating, solar lighting, signage, community orchard provision, accessible food and herb gardens and the installation of CCTV to ensure the security and safety of all park users.

 Our Aims